Using Telehealth Technology in Response to COVID-19

 4. User-friendly experience for both provider & patient

 5. Minimize potential for IT issues with in-person support and easy-to-use tech

 COVID-19 is a real crisis we are facing as a global community.
 It is apparent that the need to be prepared could not be more urgent.
-The fact that that preparedness needs to involve telehealth to a large degree is becoming increasingly obvious.
-Sadly, due to the sluggish progress of regulatory, statutory, and legislative acceptance of the necessity and value this technology holds, we as a nation are not as prepared in America as other countries are.
+The fact that that preparedness needs to involve telehealth to a large degree has become increasingly obvious.
+Sadly, due to the sluggish progress of regulatory, statutory, and legislative acceptance of the necessity and value this technology holds, we as a nation were not as prepared as other countries were.
 Those working on the federal and legislative levels are starting to do their part.
 So start preparing today!
 Find what method of telehealth integration works for your providers, patients, and workflow – and do it quickly.
 There is no time to waste when the health of not only a country, but an entire planet could rest on how swift and comprehensive our response is when this crisis hits its apex.